Ha-Tek/Python-projects/README.md

 Source: Udemy
 https://www.udemy.com/course/optimization-with-python-linear-nonlinear-and-cplex-gurobi/

-# 4. Multiobjective optimization with Python: Multi-Objective Optimization and Decision-Making with pymoo: Balancing Objectives, Finding Solutions.
+# 4. Multiobjective optimization with Python:

+Multi-Objective Optimization and Decision-Making with pymoo: Balancing Objectives, Finding Solutions. https://pymoo.org

-https://pymoo.org
+Steps:
+1. Install pymoo and import all the required libraries accordingly.
+2. Develop a class and define a problem.
+3. Initialize NSGA-II algorithm using below parameters: pop_size = 50,
+  n_offsprings = 10,
+  cross_over = SBX(prob=0.9, eta=20),
+  mutation = PM(eta=25).
+4. Use n_eval = 100 termination criteria.
+5. Check out your objectives vector and visualize it in a 3d graph.
+6. Normalize the objective vector using ideal point and nadir point.
+7. Use Compromise Programming and Pseudo-weights methods to find the Optimum Point.
+ Note!
+Imagine that the first objective is less important thatìn the other for us.
+8. Visualise the results of each method and compare.